ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * CTA-2066: Streaming Quality of Experience Events, Properties and Metrics

-{{CTA-2066}} specifies a set of media player events, properties, QOE metrics and associated terminology for representing streaming media QOE across systems, media players and analytics vendors.
+{{CTA-2066}} specifies a set of media player events, properties, QoE metrics and associated terminology for representing streaming media QoE across systems, media players and analytics vendors.
 While all these events, properties, metrics and associated terminology is used across a number of proprietary analytics and measurement solutions, they were used in slightly (or vastly) different ways that led to interoperability issues.
 CTA-2066 attempts to address this issue by defining a common terminology as well as how each metric should be computed for consistent reporting.

 * CTA-5004: Common Media Client Data (CMCD)